EarthObservation/RVT_py/docs/qgis.rst

 QGIS Plugin
 ===========

-RVT is available as a QGIS plugin.
+RVT will be available as a QGIS plugin soon.
+Please stay tuned.